openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 route.route.openshift.io/blog-96s5l
 ```

-You may note though that `ingress.extensions/blog` does appear.
+You may note that `ingress.extensions/blog` does appear.
 This is because it isn't categorised as being one of the core resource objects.

-Where you want to query on multiple resource object types, it is better to list them by name.
+Where you want to query on multiple resource object types, rather than use `all`, which often isn't all of what you want, you can list all the resource type names separated by a comma.

 ```execute
 kubectl get deployment,service,ingress,secret,configmap,pvc -o name